January 5, 2025

 Does that mean you don’t need to build relationships?
 Not at all!

 Does it mean that you won't win contracts?
 No. But this shows you how claims of "Buyer buys from people they like and trust" are a tad overblown when it comes to the ease at which a relationship can result in a large award.
 A purchase card buy, yes.
-But not any contract over the micro-purchase threshold (presently $10,000 and increasing to $15,000 on 10/1/2025).
+But not any contract over the micro-purchase threshold ($15,000 as of 10/1/2025).

 Relationships should be targeted and strategic, not sending off an email to every Fed whose email address you can get your hands on.